Erick-Oliveira-ET/First-ML/README.md

   Because of the limitations of this method, some hand seals are the same when buckerized because the fingers are up or down but the hand is in a different position.
 It's valid enphasize that there's no middle term, it's just up or down, 1 or 0.
 I could use the [bucketized_column](https://www.tensorflow.org/api_docs/python/tf/feature_column/bucketized_column) method of TensorFlow and make each seal be a random selection of 0s and 1s in a list but I want to make my dataset by hand and know wich image is wich list.
 Anyways.
 Because of the limitations I select 10 [specifics seals](Dataset/img/) and made a [cvs file](Dataset/data_set.csv) with the seal_name,bucket_list and number (number is the corresponding output as bucket_list is the input).

   Because my dataset is too small, hte ML will overfit anyways.
 So I want to make a CSV file with a lot of the same data randomly positioned and test different bach sizes and different layers configurations and plot everything to compare.
-For that, I'll make a script that randomly pics a item from a list and put on a CSV file a thousand times (literaly).
+For that, I made a [script](Dataset/generate_dataset.py) that randomly pics a item from a list and put on a CSV file a thousand times (literaly).
+I had to use ';' instead of ',' because the csv indentified comma as the iterable to each column and didn't alowed to write a full list and iterated it as an string.

+  Now it's time for some training.

+## Programming the ML
+  First, I need to upload and prepare the data in the CSV file to get anything done.
+Conveniently, TensorFlow's Documentation has a [page](https://www.tensorflow.org/tutorials/load_data/csv) to explain how is the proper way to do this.
+But after some testing and bugs I tried using "pandas" as described in [this page](https://www.tensorflow.org/tutorials/structured_data/feature_columns).